INCOME

 Seven+ 1.5 M 96,500 44,000 110,000 .9 M 62,000 18,000 16 B

-Total 128 M 69,000 50 M 475 B
+Total 128 M 69,000

 Offsetting these costs would be the elimination of most, not all, welfare costs.
-As stated previously, in 2018, excluding health, education, and private charity spending, Federal, State, and Local Governments spent around $444 billion on welfare costs.
+In 2018, excluding health, education, and private charity spending, Federal, State, and Local Governments spent around $444 billion on welfare costs.
 This means that a negative tax system, if implemented by itself, would be more expensive than what we are currently spending on welfare.
-However, when we include cost reductions made possible by simultaneously implementing the other proposed policy changes CSS recommends, the net costs to the government may actually be reduced.
+However, when we include cost reductions made possible by simultaneously implementing the healthcare, education, and housing policy changes that CSS recommends, the net costs to the government should be reduced from what we are now spending.

 Additional information about income issues can be found in book